Charlotte Rea Hendrickson (February 19, 1939 – October 28, 2022) - NewsBreak

 Related

-Mary Elenor (Fanok) Holbert, 97, died of natural causes early Thursday, November 3, 2022, at the Mission at Castle Rock Rehabilitation Center in Green River, Wyo.
+Mary Elenor (Fanok) Holbert, 97, died of natural causes early Thursday, Nov.
+3, 2022, at the Mission at Castle Rock Rehabilitation Center in Green River, Wyo.
 She lived in Rock Springs, Wyo., for 60 years prior to her death.
-She was born March 26, 1925, to Rusyn and Ukranian immigrant...
+She was born March 26, 1925, to Rusyn and Ukrainian immigrant...

 Margaret Rose Van Sprouse Blanchard (March 22, 1936 – November 1, 2022)